 Horsham real estate is some of the most expensive in Pennsylvania, although Horsham house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Horsham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Horsham is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Horsham who work in office and administrative support (18.69%), sales jobs (11.80%), and management occupations (9.62%).
+Horsham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Horsham is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Horsham who work in office and administrative support (12.80%), sales jobs (10.49%), and management occupations (9.07%).

 Also of interest is that Horsham has more people living here who work in computers and math than 95% of the places in the US.

-In Horsham, a lot of people use the train to get to work every day though Horsham is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Horsham has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Horsham is a somewhat ethnically-diverse town.
 The people who call Horsham home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Horsham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Horsham include German, Italian, Polish, and English.
+The greatest number of Horsham residents report their race to be White, followed by Asian.
+Important ancestries of people in Horsham include Irish, German, Italian, Polish, and English.

 The most common language spoken in Horsham is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.